 So you've written your tracked links, sent them to your supporters and you want to see who converted.
 Maybe you sent out two versions of the email and want to see which converted more people?

 Simply visit your campaign page and download a csv of the results.
-You'll see that the three tracking parameters have populated into three columns, which are:
+You'll see that the the tracking parameters have populated into their CSV columns, which are:

-utm_term = populated into the export column "channel"
+utm_term = populated into the export column "Terms"